76ers delay Curry's 3-point record bid, beat Warriors 102-93

 Curry scored 18 points and shot 3 of 14 from 3-point range to move within six of matching Allen’s record.
 Curry’s next shot at the record is Monday night at Indiana in the second game of a five-game trip.
 He needed nine 3s against the Sixers to tie Allen’s mark of 2,973 regular-season 3s from 1996-2014.

-Thybulle was the first player to block multiple 3-point attempts by Curry in a single game.
+Thybulle was the first player to block multiple 3-point attempts by Curry in a single game in his NBA career.

 Sixers and Warriors fans both rooted for Curry to set the mark in Philadelphia.
 Fans held signs asking for the record — one read, “To 2,974 and Beyond” — and they mobbed him for autographs after warmups on his way back to the locker room.
 Curry obliged and signed jerseys and cards, as one fan yelled, “Break the record, tonight, baby!”